potassiummmm/JavaEE_Project/README.md

 - In About page, you can see the blogs you sent and the blogs you stared, you can also delete your blogs or stared blogs

 ## System Architecture and Component Design

+- Dao layer to connect database
+- Service layer to offer business logic
+- Controller layer to deal with URL request , add models and return the View layer, which is responsible for interacting with users
+-

 ## Database Design

 ###